top of page

 NATIVE, Inc.’s GPIs YFEC strives to IMPROVE STUDENT ACHIEVEMENT OUTCOMES through the following strategies:

-The Great Plains Indians Youth and Family Engagement Center (GPIs YFEC) is partially funded by the North Dakota Division of Juvenile Justice, U.S. Department of Health and Human Services and fully funded by NATIVE, Inc., and the Native American Development Center.
-The programs held through this engagement center serve Native American youth and families living in the Bismarck urban area, and it is currently expanding into the Fargo urban area.
+The Great Plains Indians Youth and Family Engagement Center (GPIs YFEC) is funded by the North Dakota State Legislature and partially funded by the Native American Development Center.
+The programs held through this engagement center serve Native American youth and families and individuals living in the Bismarck and Fargo urban areas at NATIVE, Inc. site locations.

-We provide a community space for Native Americans to engage in and access culturally responsive programs and cultural connections to ensure their sense of belonging within mainstream communities.
+We provide a community space for Native Americans to engage in and access cultural programming to ensure their sense of belonging within mainstream communities.
 A culturally relevant environment with mentors and role models fosters a culture of resiliency and perseverance necessary for the development of self-efficacy amongst a population facing similar societal struggles.
-Culture is a protective factor to prevent suicide, anti-social and unruly behaviors, behavioral health, and health disparities.
+Culture is a protective factor for living a healthy lifestyle, preventing suicide, for preventing or alleviating anti-social and unruly behaviors, for behavioral health prevention and recovery leading to improved educational and health outcomes.

 Our Mission